quoteboxqa/api/source/includes/_noteitems.md

 400 Badrequest - { validation related errors }
 </aside>

-## Delete note item
+## Delete

-This endpoint will delete a note item
+This endpoint will delete a note item.

+This endpoint resembles a scenario when an user wants to delete an existing note item.

 ### HTTP REQUEST